 Flying from Munich to Venice

-I'd say this is cheating, but if you choose to fly, non-stop flights from Munich's Franz Josef Strauss Airport reach Venice Marco Polo Airport (IATA: VCE, ICAO: LIPZ) in about an hour, but when you factor in check-in times and transfering to and from the airports, your journey time will be closer to four hours.
+If you choose to fly, non-stop flights from Munich's Franz Josef Strauss Airport reach Venice Marco Polo Airport (IATA: VCE, ICAO: LIPZ) in about an hour, but when you factor in check-in times and transferring to and from the airports, your journey time will be closer to four hours.

 Travel Planning Information for Munich and Venice

-For Munich, see our Munich Travel Planner.
-There are lots of things to do in the city.
+For Munich, there are lots of things to do in the city.
 Foodies will want to head over to the Viktualienmarkt, Munich's farmers market, where you can sample great food or hang out in the enormous beer garden.

 In Venice you'll have a chance to stretch your legs a bit on flat land, searching out the best Cicchetti Bars any time you're feeling like a little Venetian snack or a dribble of wine (an ombra, by the way).
 You can splurge on a Gondola ride when you get tired, or take the cheap route and explore the other islands on a Venice day trip.
 If the crowds get to you, you can head off for Padua or Ferrara, both quick train rides away from Venice.